A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Note: Some dimensionless quantities are assigned unit names, some are not.
 Specific gravity has no unit name, but density does.
-Angles are dimensionless, but have unit names: degree, radian, grad.
-Some quantities which are physically different, and have different unit names, may have the same dimensions, for example, torque and work.
+Angles are dimensionless, but have unit names: degree, radian, and grad.
+Some quantities that are physically different, and have different unit names, may have the same dimensions, for example, torque and work.
 Compare: dimensions.

 Much confusion exists about the meanings of dependent and independent variables.
 In one sense this distinction hinges on how you write the relation between variables.

 (1) If you write a function or relation in the form y = f(x), y is considered dependent on x and x is said to be the independent variable.

 (2) If one variable (say x) in a relation is experimentally set, fixed, or held to particular values while measuring corresponding values of y, we call x the independent variable.
 We could just as well (in some cases) set values of y and then determine corresponding values of x.
 In that case y would be the independent variable.